 The primary sources of support are (a) graduate teaching assistantships; (b) graduate research assistantships; and (c) fellowships.
-Some 60 of our full-time graduate students are currently supported by one of these means.
+Some 40 our full-time graduate students are currently supported by one of these means.

-The Department employs about 45 graduate students in this role.
-A GTA is expected to work about 15 hours/week.
+The Department employs about 40 graduate students in this role.
+A GTA is expected to work about 20 hours/week.
 A typical assignment would be something like this: In a lower level course (say, college algebra, finite mathematics, or business calculus) and word work as follows.
 A professor would lecture to 240 students 3 times a week.
 The 240 students are broken down into 8 recitation sections of 30 students each.
-A GTA will meet with 4 of these recitation sections once a week to answer questions, go over homework problems, give quizzes, etc. The GTA will also hold 3 office hours per week to provide assistance to students either in her/his office or in the MAC (the department Math Assistance Center).
-The GTA thus spends 3 hours attending lectures, 4 hours conducting recitation sections, 3 hours meeting students in his/her office, and 5 hours preparing and scoring quizzes, for a total of 15 hours/week.
+In general, a GTA will meet with 4 of these recitation sections once a week to answer questions, go over homework problems, give quizzes, etc. The GTA will also hold 4 office hours per week to provide assistance to students either in her/his office or in the MAC (the department Math Assistance Center).
+The GTA thus spends 3 hours attending lectures, 4 hours conducting recitation sections, 4 hours meeting students in his/her office or the MAC, and 9 hours preparing and scoring quizzes and other related work, for a total of 20 hours/week.

 There are other types of GTA assignments as well.
 Some GTAs serve as graders for mathematics courses (including some junior and senior level courses).
 Experienced GTAs are given the opportunity to teach their own section of a course (college algebra, trigonometry, or calculus) with full responsibility and an enhanced stipend.
 Many of our GTAs actively seek this opportunity to develop their skills in teaching and in relating to students in a classroom setting.
 Finally, some GTAs work full-time in the MAC or the Emporium.